dmdouglas/models-of-segregation/simulation.coffee.md

 					same += 1 if agent.race is neighbour.race
 					others += 1 if agent.race isnt neighbour.race
 				same / (same + others)

+#Now we create a copy of the space that stores whether there is an agent at a given pair of coordinates.

+#			present: (x, y) ->
+#				 occupied = 0
+#				 for other in @agents
+#				     occupied = 1 if x is agent.x and y is agent.y
+#				 occupied

 Now that we have defined our model, we need some functions to initiate and control behaviour.
 We will instantiate the simulation by invoking the `agents` function.
 This will create a space and populate it with agents.